Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 Performance of the agents must be monitored on a regular basis.

-The software will help you listen to live calls without agent knowing and conference in to talk with both agents and customers between the calls.
+The software will help you listen to live calls without the agent knowing and conference in to talk with both agents and customers between the calls.

 According to Mckinsey advanced analytics helps call centers proactively reduce average handle time.